Q. What roads are maintained by the RCKC?

 Q. What about trees that may impact a project improvement?

 A. The RCKC will continue to take a proactive approach to remove trees that may impact a road improvement project.
 In situations arising from a road improvement project, the property owner may complete a tree removal notification form that will be provided by RCKC to request that any trees to be removed be cut or request it be removed.
-Please see listing of projects on our Project page.
+Please see listing of projects on our Projects page.
 Informational meetings may be held accordingly for each project.
 (See Roadside Vegetation Management Policy)

 Q. My neighbors and I think we should have a traffic light at our corner.
 There have been a lot of accidents here.
 If I get enough signatures, can we have one?